gerirgaudi/naplug/README.md

       else plugin.bar!
     end

-When defining multiple plugins, it is not possible to use the `exec!` method, since only one plugin can be executed.
+When defining multiple plugins, invoking `exec!` will execute that `main` plugin.
+When defining a single plugin, `exec!' will execute it regardess of tag.

 ### Arguments